-- (a) ARTC will report on its website performance against the Network Key Result Areas set out in Schedule D as amended from time to time under section 2.4, at the frequency referred to in Schedule D. To avoid doubt, in reporting on the performance against the Network Key Result Areas, ARTC will not report on the performance of individual Access Holders or Operators. - (b) ARTC's obligation to report performance under this section 13 will not arise until the completion of the first full period in respect of which performance is measured, this means that: - (i) ARTC will not report quarterly performance until the completion of the first full quarter after the Commencement Date; and

-(ii) ARTC will not report annual performance until the completion of the first full calendar year after the Commencement Date.
+- (a) ARTC will report on its website performance against the Network Key Result Areas set out in Schedule D, at the frequency referred to in Schedule D. To avoid doubt, in reporting on the performance against the Network Key Result Areas, ARTC will not report on the performance of individual Access Holders or Operators. - (b) ARTC's obligation to report performance under this section 13 will not arise until the completion of the first full period in respect of which performance is measured, this means that: - (i) ARTC will not report quarterly performance until the completion of the first full quarter after the Commencement Date; and - (ii) ARTC will not report annual performance until the completion of the first full calendar year after the Commencement Date.